2000 San Francisco 49ers season: Week 12: vs. Atlanta Falcons

-Week Fourteen at San Diego Chargers
+Week 14: at San Diego Chargers

-The Niners had an easy time of it, winning 45–17 as they intercepted Ryan Leaf four times.
+Off their bye week the Niners had an easy time of it, winning 45–17 as they intercepted Ryan Leaf four times.
 Watching from the sidelines was Leaf’s backup and a future Niners head coach, while Jerry Rice, embroiled in a salary cap dispute with the Niners front office, caught what would be his final two scores with the team that drafted him.

-Week Fifteen vs. New Orleans Saints
+Week 15: vs. New Orleans Saints

-The Saints were on their way to their best season in nearly a decade and took an important step in a 31-27 comeback win at San Francisco.
+The Saints were on their way to their best season in nearly a decade and took an important step in a 31–27 comeback win at San Francisco.
 Following a 69-yard Garcia touchdown to Terrell Owens the Saints mounted two touchdown drives and Garcia was intercepted with 23 seconds remaining.

-Week Sixteen vs. Chicago Bears
+Week 16: vs. Chicago Bears

 Rumor of a Jerry Rice divorce from the Niners would come true subsequently as San Francisco’s last home game of the season saw a ceremony honoring Rice and Flash 80 caught seven passes for 76 yards.
 But it would be Terrell Owens who made history with twenty catches, setting a new NFL single-game record previously held by Tom Fears in 1950.

-Week Seventeen at Denver Broncos
+Week 17: at Denver Broncos

 The Niners’ disappointing season ended in ugly fashion as the playoff-bound Broncos erupted to lead 38–0.
 The Niners ended their season and a 38–9 loss on a Garcia touchdown to J. J. Stokes in the final minute.